 Chez Doris’ vision is to provide a safe place for women in need while maintaining a high level of confidentiality.
 We provide meals, respite, clothing, socio-recreational activities as well as practical assistance in a secure and accepting environment.
-Our hours of operation are from 8:30 am to 8:00 pm, seven days a week.
-From December 1, 2020 to June 30, 2021, our shelter will provide overnight shelter to our homeless clientele.
+Our hours of operation are from 8:30 am to 10:00 pm, seven days a week.
+From December 1, 2020 to March 31, 2022, our shelter will provide overnight shelter to our clientele experiencing homelessness.

 Our Services & Programs

 Our drop-in program, offered on location every day of the week, from 8:30 AM to 10:00 PM, ensures that every woman who walks through our doors feels safe, respected and welcomed.

 Our objectives are